ror-community/ror-site/content/blog/2022-12-20-year-in-review.md

 author = "Maria Gould"
 +++

-As 2022 comes to a close, we're taking a moment to reflect on our activities this year and give thanks to our community for supporting us along the way.

-This year has been a momentous one for ROR.
+2022 has been a momentous year for ROR!
 We experienced significant growth, reached critical milestones, and established a foundation for long-term sustainability.
+As the year comes to a close, we're taking a moment to reflect on our activities and give thanks to our community for supporting us along the way.

 ## 2022 highlights